Detailed information is available on the City of Toronto website: City of Toronto Development Applications

 95 St. Joseph Street

 A community meeting was held in July 2021.
-The developer is expected to resubmit a revised design to the City in the near future.

 The Toronto Preservation Board adopted a Notice of Intention to Designate under Part IV, Section 29 of the Ontario Heritage Act in January 2022.
-This matter will be considered by the Planning Housing Committee in February 2022.
+This matter was considered by the Planning Housing Committee in February 2022.
 The Toronto Preservation Board held a meeting in June 2022.
 City Council passed Bylaw 566-2022 for the heritage designation in July 2022.

 A community meeting was held in July 2021.
-The developer is expected to resubmit a revised design to the City in the near future.

 The Toronto Preservation Board adopted a Notice of Intention to Designate under Part IV, Section 29 of the Ontario Heritage Act in January 2022.
-This matter will be considered by the Planning Housing Committee in February 2022.
+This matter was considered by the Planning Housing Committee in February 2022.
 The Toronto Preservation Board held a meeting in June 2022.
 City Council passed Bylaw 566-2022 for the heritage designation in July 2022.

 25 St. Mary Street